ibexa/documentation-developer/docs/content_management/user_generated_content.md

 This means that `/content/create/nodraft/folder/eng-GB/2` enables you to create a Folder in English as a child of Location with ID 2.

-A limited subset of Field Types is supported:
+A limited subset of field types is supported:

 - `TextLine`
 - `TextBlock`